halposhaven/cpmigrator/README.markdown

 # cpMigrator: An automated migration script for cPanel migrations #

-_italics_ Info: This script is currently under development, so it is not quite ready for prime time.
-Updates will be made here as it progresses.
+_Info: This script is currently under development, so it is not quite ready for prime time.
+Updates will be made here as it progresses._

 ## Current or Intended Abilities